Soekaesih: Biography

-a time in 1927 she was chair of the Weltevreden branch of the Sarekat Istri (Wife's union), also known as the Perhimpunan Persatoean Isterie.
-During the mid-1920s she regularly attended Communist Party meetings in Batavia, Preanger and Banten.
+a time in 1927, she was chair of the Weltevreden branch of the Sarekat Istri (Wife's Union), also known as the Perhimpunan Persatoean Isterie.
+During the mid-1920s she regularly attended Communist Party meetings in Batavia, Preanger, and Banten.

 In February 1927 she and her husband were detained in the mass arrests of Communist Party activists and leaders which took place across Java; they were in Tasikmalaya at the time.
-She was nominated for exile to Boven-Digoel concentration camp in early 1927; although she was not formally charged, the accusations against her were that she had acted a courier for Communist Party cells during the 1926 uprisings, and that her speeches against forced marriage and other topics contravened the colonial Penal code.
-She was held in pretrial detention for a year, until actually being exiled to Digoel in April 1928.
+She was nominated for exile to the Boven-Digoel concentration camp in early 1927; although she was not formally charged, the accusations against her were that she had acted as a courier for Communist Party cells during the 1926 uprisings and that her speeches against forced marriage and other topics contravened the colonial Penal code.
+She was held in pretrial detention for a year, until being exiled to Digoel in April 1928.
 Relatively few women activists were arrested and exiled there; among these were Sarekat Ra'jat activists and educators including not only Soetitah and Moenasiah in Semarang and Saama, a fellow activist in the women's division of the organization in Batavia.
-On the other hand, many women ended up travelling their and living with their interned husbands during the late 1920s and 1930s.
+On the other hand, many women ended up travelling there and living with their interned husbands during the late 1920s and 1930s.
 One estimate from early 1928 stated that, out of 823 people interned at the Tanah-Merah camp in Digoel, only 15 were women, but another 231 women had traveled there to live with their interned husbands.
 Soekaesih's husband Sukarna died while they were imprisoned there.
 She was released from Digoel in 1931 as part of a mass release of political prisoners.
 She remarried once again to a Dutch man named J. H. Philippo in 1931; he was a Communist Party of the Netherlands member and dock worker at Tanjung Priok.
-During the mid-1930s the two of them apparently acted as liaisons between the Indonesian Communist Party and their Dutch counterparts.
+During the mid-1930s the two of them acted as liaisons between the Indonesian Communist Party and their Dutch counterparts.